parradam/parradam/README.md

 # Adam Parr

-## A full stack developer in the UK

 I'm a STEM postgraduate and logistics developer with experience in the nuclear and oil & gas sectors.
 I enjoy solving complex domain-specific problems using software in areas such as **logistics**, **manufacturing**, and **simulation**.

 Feel free to check out my [blog](https://adamparr.dev/) and connect on [LinkedIn](https://www.linkedin.com/in/adamparr1/).